MGHPhysicsResearch/starter_kit/Onboarding.md

 ### 17. MGH Cluster Resources
 <ul class="no-bullets">
-<li>You can apply for MGH cluster resources [here](https://rc.partners.org/it-services/computational-resources).</li>
+<li>You can apply for MGH cluster resources <a href="https://rc.partners.org/it-services/computational-resources">here</a>.</li>
 </ul>

 ### 18. Harvard Key and ID
 <ul class="no-bullets">
-<li>Claim your Harvard Key at [Harvard Key Website](https://key.harvard.edu/select-user-type).</li>
+<li>Claim your Harvard Key at <a href="https://key.harvard.edu/select-user-type">Harvard Key Website</a>.</li>
-<li>If you need a Harvard ID, you can pick one up at the nearest [Harvard Campus Service Center](https://www.campusservicecenter.harvard.edu/contact).</li>
+<li>If you need a Harvard ID, you can pick one up at the nearest <a href="https://www.campusservicecenter.harvard.edu/contact">Harvard Campus Service Center</a>.</li>
 </ul>

 ### 19. Massachusetts ID
 <ul class="no-bullets">
-<li>If you want a Massachusetts ID, apply here: [Massachusetts ID Application](https://www.mass.gov/how-to/apply-for-a-massachusetts-identification-card-mass-id).</li>
+<li>If you want a Massachusetts ID, apply here: <a href="https://www.mass.gov/how-to/apply-for-a-massachusetts-identification-card-mass-id">Massachusetts ID Application</a>.</li>
 </ul>

 ### 20. VPN Access
 <ul class="no-bullets">
-<li>For secure VPN access, follow the steps [here](https://rc.partners.org/kb/article/1470).</li>
+<li>For secure VPN access, follow the steps <a href="https://rc.partners.org/kb/article/1470">here</a>.</li>
 </ul>

 ### 21. Accessing Department-Specific Tools and Code Documentation
 <ul class="no-bullets">
 <li>For guidelines on using department-specific tools and setting up clusters, please refer to the code documentation.
-You can find everything you need here: [Department Code Documentation & Tools](https://docs.mghro.io/paga/latest/).
+You can find everything you need here: <a href="https://docs.mghro.io/paga/latest/">Department Code Documentation & Tools</a>.
 This will help you get familiar with the systems and ensure you're using the right tools effectively.</li>
 </ul>

 ---

-If you notice anything missing or incorrect while completing your first week's administrative tasks, please let us know or feel free to adjust it.
+If you notice anything missing or incorrect while completing your administrative tasks, please let us know or feel free to adjust it.
 Thanks, and welcome to the team!

 ---